bricelam/bricelam.github.io/_posts/2019-08-22-microsoft-data-sqlite-3-0.md

 In previous versions of Microsoft.Data.Sqlite, things like foreign key enforcement, user-defined functions, and SQLite extensions were cleared when a connection was closed.
-While this reflected the underlying behavior of SQLite, it hindered the usability of Microsoft.Data.SQLite.
+While this reflected the underlying behavior of SQLite, it hindered the usability of Microsoft.Data.Sqlite.

-In version 3.0, we now preserve these between connection close and re-open.
-The following methods on SqliteConnection are affected.
+In version 3.0, we now preserve state between connection close and re-open.
+Calls the following methods on SqliteConnection will remain effective for the lifetime of the connection object.

 * CreateAggregate
 * CreateCollation
 * CreateFunction
 * EnableExtensions

-We also added a method on SqliteConnection for loading extensions so they too can be re-enabled on re-open.
+We also added a method on SqliteConnection for loading extensions so they too can be preserved.

 * LoadExtension

-Finally, we've added some new **connection string keywords** to help maintain consistent behavior between connection close and re-open.
+Finally, we added new **connection string keywords** to help maintain consistent behavior between connection close and re-open.

 | Keyword            | Default | Description                                                                           |
 | ------------------ | ------- | ------------------------------------------------------------------------------------- |